Azure/doAzureParallel/docs/22-parallelizing-cores.md

   # make your 'cluster' using the nodes on the VM
   cl <- makeCluster(cores)

-  # register the above cluster as the parallel backend within each VM
+  # register the above pool as the parallel backend within each VM
   registerDoParallel(cl)

   # execute your inner foreach loop that will use all the cores in the VM